-3[Provided that such Proclamation shall require for its validity the prior counter signature of the Prime Minister.]
+^{92[} Provided that such Proclamation shall require for its validity the prior counter signature of the Prime Minister.]

-- (2) A Proclamation of Emergency - - (a) may be revoked by a subsequent Proclamations - (b) shall be laid before Parliament; - (c) shall cease to operate at the expiration of one hundred and twenty days, unless before the expiration of that period it has been approved by a resolution of Parliament:
+- (2) A Proclamation of Emergency - - (a) may be revoked by a subsequent Proclamation; - (b) shall be laid before Parliament; - (c) shall cease to operate at the expiration of one hundred and twenty days, unless before the expiration of that period it has been approved by a resolution of Parliament: 93[]

-Provided that if any such Proclamation is issued at a time when Parliament stands dissolved or the dissolution of Parliament takes place during the period of one hundred and twenty days referred to in sub-clause (c), the Proclamation shall cease to operate at the expiration of thirty days from the date on which Parliament first meets after its re-constitution, unless before that expiration of the said period of thirty days a resolution approving the Proclamation has been passed by Parliament.
+Provided that if any such Proclamation is issued at a time when Parliament stands dissolved or the dissolution of Parliament takes place during the period of one hundred and twenty days referred to in sub clause (c), the Proclamation shall cease to operate at the expiration of thirty days from the date on which Parliament first meets after its re constitution, unless before that expiration of the said period of thirty days a resolution approving the Proclamation has been passed by Parliament 94[or at the expiration of one hundred and twenty days, whichever occurs first.].